 - Complex Cases: However, certain cases might take longer, particularly if they are complex.
 Examples of complex cases could include applications with a criminal record, previous immigration rule breaches, or those requiring further verification or special considerations.

 - Incomplete Applications: Another factor that can prolong the processing time is if your application is incomplete or if the Home Office requires additional documents from you.
 It’s crucial to ensure your application is complete and contains all necessary supporting documents to avoid delays.

 Remember, while waiting for a decision, you should not travel outside of the UK.
 If you do so, it could be considered as withdrawing your skilled worker visa to ILR application.
 Therefore, it’s advisable to plan your application process considering the above timeframes and factors.

-Skilled Worker Visa ILR Requirements 2023: Key Points
+9. FAQs on Skilled Worker Visa ILR Requirements

 The process of applying for ILR as a Skilled Worker Visa holder might raise some questions.
 Here are answers to some of the most commonly asked ones:

 The Skilled Worker Visa is designed for non-UK residents who have been offered a skilled job in the UK.
 It replaced the Tier 2 (General) work visa in December 2020.